parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

 - "Common" indicates that the field is common to both request messages and response messages.
 - "Requests only" indicates that the field is only used in requests and must be ignored in responses.
   In a response, these fields should be set to a value of zero.
 - "Responses only" indicates that the field is only used in responses and must be ignored in requests.
-In a request, these fields shold be set to a value of zero.
+In a request, these fields should be set to a value of zero.

 Fields occur in contiguous memory and there must be no additional padding between them.
 On the following diagram, the bytes go left to right from least significant to most significant.